Learn about iOS 14 and how it affects your integrations with Singular.

 - The introduction of App Tracking Transparency (enforced starting with iOS 14.5)

 These changes mean that device IDFAs will be available less frequently and are therefore less reliable for creating a complete picture of marketing performance.
 The expected result is that advertisers shift towards Apple’s SKAdNetwork alternative for measurement and marketing analytics.

 Based on our conversations with Apple and reinforced by their latest updates on requirements, Apple has taken a stance prohibiting probabilistic attribution without consent.
-The below matrix represents what Singular interprets as allowed attribution methods that are compliant with Apple's privacy policies:
+The table below represents Singular's understanding of attribution methods that are compliant with Apple's privacy policies.

-In order to protect advertisers and partners with the updated privacy policies, Singular will, by default, disable probabilistic matching for iOS 14 and above once iOS 14.5 is released and App Tracking Transparency is enforceable.
+To protect advertisers and partners, Singular has disabled probabilistic matching by default for iOS 14 and above.
 As a technology provider, Singular is committed to helping our advertisers and partners stay compliant with Apple policies.

-We recognize there are still scenarios in which App Tracking Transparency allows for probabilistic attribution methods, and the available SKAdNetwork traffic needs time to grow once iOS 14.5 is released and ATT is enforced.
-Therefore Singular supports controls that will allow advertisers to enable probabilistic attribution methods with select partners according to their interpretation of Apple's privacy policies and/or their short-term business decisions as they work towards being privacy compliant.
+We recognize there are still scenarios in which App Tracking Transparency allows for probabilistic attribution methods.
+Therefore Singular lets advertisers enable probabilistic attribution methods with select partners according to their interpretation of Apple's privacy policies and/or their short-term business decisions as they work towards being privacy compliant.

 As an MMP, Singular’s responsibilities remain the same:

 - Help marketers reach their strategic goals through measurement and reporting.